The life and death of Elvis Presley

 Remembered for: Selling more than a billion records and receiving 14 Grammy nominations and winning three Grammy awards.
 He also received the Grammy Lifetime Achievement Award at the age of 36.
 In 1970 he was named one of the 10 Outstanding Young Men of the Nation in the USA.
 Alongside his successful music career, he also starred in 33 films and made numerous television appearances.

-His life: Born into a close-knit working class family in Tupelo, Mississippi, Elvis had his first taste of playing music when he received his first guitar on his 11th birthday.
+Born into a close-knit working class family in Tupelo, Mississippi, Elvis had his first taste of playing music when he received his first guitar on his 11th birthday.
 After moving to Memphis in 1948 Elvis attended Humes High School, where he took part in talent shows.

 After graduating from high school in 1953, Elvis began recording music in the Memphis Recording Service.
 There he recorded ‘That’s When Your Heartaches Begin’ and ‘My Happiness’.